The ESOP Roadmap

 Separation before Age 65

-When you separate from a company before age 65, often times the ESOP will have some sort of waiting period before you are able to distribute you ESOP balance.
+When you separate from a company before age 65, often times the ESOP will have some sort of waiting period before you are able to distribute your ESOP balance.
 This is typically a 5-6 year period before you are able to begin the distribution process.
 At that point it is likely that you will only be able to distribute about 20% of your ESOP balance each year over a 5 year period until the account is zeroed out.

 Separation after Age 65

 Separating from the company after age 65 is considered a “Retirement” and this is great news for distribution eligibility.
 There will be little to no wait for distribution eligibility, and it is likely that you will be able to take a distribution in the year following your separation.
-You will likely still only be able to distributed 20% of your ESOP balance each year over a 5 year period until the account is zeroed out but you will at least receive some right away!
+You will likely still only be able to distributed 20% of your ESOP balance each year over a 5 year period, until the account is zeroed out but you will at least receive some right away!

 Time for another example.
 Donald is 65 years old and leaves XYZ, Consulting, Inc. in December of 2020.
 Donald has 50,000 ESOP shares and has been with the company for over 20 years!
 Donald can elect to receive a distribution in 2021 and receive one fifth of his total share value via check payment, this means Donald can sell 10,000 shares at a value of $75,000 dollars.
 He is then locked in to sell an additional 10,000 shares per year for another 4 years until the account is zeroed out.
 Donald would receive over $375,000 in total for all of his ESOP payments.
-Each year he will also be faced with the choice to take a direct payment and pay taxes, or rollover the money into a qualified account.
+Each year he will also be faced with the choice to take a direct payment and pay taxes, or rollover the money into a qualified account and pay no taxes.

 3. distribution versus diversification

 Let’s start with diversification.
 You become diversification eligible once you are 55 years old and have participated in the plan for at least 10 year.
-Both of these must be attained to become diversification eligible.
+Both of these stipulations must be attained to become diversification eligible.
 Once these two requirements are met, it is likely that you are able to liquidate 25% of your total ESOP shares immediately.
 If you had 400 shares, you are able to sell 100 and get the cash value written to you as a check.
 In most plans, you will be able to get another 25%, but not until the 6th year of the diversification process.
 At that point you will be able to get another 100 shares cashed out and receive another check.
 At this point the diversification process is over and you would have maxed out your diversification possibilities.

 4. Tax consequences: Rollover versus Direct Payment

 Choosing a direct payment comes with tax consequences.
 The entire amount of your distribution will be considered income for the year in which the check is received.
-If you distributed $100,000 from your ESOP this amount will be added to you current income for tax purposes.
+If you distributed $100,000 from your ESOP, this amount will be added to you current income for tax purposes.
 The risk is that you increase your tax bracket and pay a high marginal tax rate on your earned ESOP distribution.
 Depending on your age, you may be subject to a 10% excise penalty as well for an early distribution.

 If you choose to rollover your ESOP distribution or diversification payment to a traditional IRA or eligible 401(k) program you will not be subject to any immediate taxation or penalties.
-The rollover can now be put to use for future investment, while it maintains protected in a retirement account.
+The rollover can now be put to use for future investment, while it maintains a tax protected status in a retirement account.